madamdata/ANAS/README.md

 code by thumbthumb (adam adhiyatma) and agargara (david cummings) with help from the community at Mills College and the East Bay.

+### Installation Instructions
+- download and install SC3Plugins (required)
+- download as zip and extract to Extensions folder
+- recompile.

 ### Features
 - Modular - style signal routing between different sound generation objects.
 - No difference between control and audio signals - everything is scaled so that you can plug anything into anything.